Diary Major John Kevin Lloyd - 1942-1945 - Part 3

 from each Bn - "Diligent" men.

-E L installed at last and
+EL installed at last and

-supplemented by my oven lead
+supplemented by my own lead

 & globes.
 Very hungry despite

-banana, eggs & bread.
+bananas, eggs & bread.
 Yarned

-with Carey, who lives at
+with Carey who lives at

 TAMWORTH.
 Early bed.

-Canteen now provides bananas,
+Canteen now provides bananas

-pineapples, cocoanuts, paw paw
+pineapples, cocoanuts, paw paw,

-bread, tobacco, matches, paper
+bread, tobacco, [[?]], paper

 8 WEDNESDAY 189-176

-a day spent
+A day spent

 in camp.
 Humour of men

 improving.
-Health better,
+Health better.

-more amenable to discipline &
+More amenable to discipline &

 cleaner.
 Visited hospital.

-patients down to 96 with
+Patients down to 96 with

-dysentry reduced to exactly
+dysentery reduced to exactly

 half of peak of 155.
 Saw